ocheupthrust/Terasys-MQTT/client/raspberry_linux/README.md

-## Setup Guide for Linux based (Raspberry, BeagleBone, Ubuntu etc.) systems
+## Client Connection Guide for Linux based (Raspberry, BeagleBone, Ubuntu etc.) systems

 This sample will show you how to connect, send and receive data via terasyshub.